Mohamed Zakariya: Learning and teaching

+Exhibitions and collections

+Throughout his career as a working artist, Mohamed Zakariya has had a total of 12 solo exhibitions between the years of 1975–2011 and his work has been featured in 22 group exhibitions between the years of 1988–2015.
+From 1977–2009, he completed 16 selected commissions for a variety of clients.
+Out of his exhibitions, both solo and group, 20 of them were located within the United States, 4 in Qatar, 4 in Saudi Arabia, 2 in Türkiye, 2 in Kuwait, 1 in Iraq, and 1 in Egypt.

-Zakariya's work is held in private collections and in some public collections.
-He designed a postage stamp for the United States Postal Service to commemorate Eid, which appeared in three editions in 2009, 2011 and 2013.
+Zakariya's work is held in private collections and some public collections.
+He designed a postage stamp for the United States Postal Service to commemorate Eids (Eid al-Fitr and Eid al-Adha), which appeared in all editions issued to date.
 In 2009, US president Barack Obama commissioned Mohamed Zakariya to create a piece of calligraphy that was presented to the king of Saudi Arabia.